 3D Oil considers an impact or risk to be unacceptable when, despite the application of all reasonable practicable control measures, the residual risk is still determined to be high.
 In these circumstances, 3D Oil will not undertake the activity until the residual risk rating is reduced to either low or medium.
 For a high level risk to be accepted temporarily then approval from the CEO would be required and the Board consulted.
-(Table 6-4).
+(Table 6.4).
 It is noted that all residual impacts and risks in this EP have been determined to be low.

-Table 6-7 3D Oil Acceptability Criteria
+Table 6.7 Acceptability Criteria

 Context Factor Criteria Demonstration Internal 3D Oil Policy Is the proposed management of impact or risk aligned with 3D Oil's HSE Policy?
 The impact or risk must be compliant with the objectives of this policy.
 Company Standards/ Systems Is the proposed management of the impact or risk aligned with the 3D Oil Management System?
 Where specific procedures and work instructions are in place for the management of the impact and risk in question, acceptability is demonstrated.
 External Values and Sensitivities of the Natural Environment Are the values and sensitivities of the environment, including matters protected under Part 3 of the EPBC Act (World Heritage, National Heritage, Wetlands of International Importance, listed threatened species and communities, listed migratory species, Commonwealth marine environment) protected so that no significant impacts result to the environment?
 Impacts are risk are demonstrated not to have a significant impact upon protected matters in accordance with EPBC Policy Statement 1.1 - Significance Guidelines.
-Have applicable objectives and actions within relevant species conservation or recovery plans, threat abatement plans, conservation advices, bioregional plans been met?
-Compliance with relevant conservation advice, recovery plans and other guidance is demonstrated.
-Have applicable objectives and actions within relevant AMP management plans, been met?
-Compliance with relevant AMP management plans is demonstrated.
-Relevant Persons Expectations Have relevant persons raised any objections or claims about adverse impacts associated with the activity, and if so, have merits of the objection been assessed?
-Stakeholder concerns have been assessed, responded to and controls adopted for objections and claims which hold merit.